 The Wash U Student Sustainability Board researches and promotes sustainability measures for University programs, events and initiatives by offering consulting services and allocating funds.

-The Trading Post‘s mission is to promote re-use within the Washington University community through the free exchange and affordable sale of donated goods.
-Trading Post has both a storefront operated during the school year and an annual SWAP collection and sale.
-Learn more on Facebook.
+SWAP‘s mission is to promote re-use within the Washington University community through the free exchange and affordable sale of donated goods.
+SWAP has both a storefront (the Trading Post) operated during the school year and an annual Move Out Collections Program (SOS) and Move In Sale.
+Learn more on Facebook and Instagram.

 V.E.R.D.E.
 (Volunteers for Environmental Restoration, Development and Education) fosters greater awareness about environmental issues among school children and participates in environmental restoration events around St. Louis.